ChristopherA/Lists-of-High-Signal-Low-Noise-Links/ImmunityCredentials-VerifiableClaims-COVID19.md

 ### Concern 2: Testing Accuracy

+* Cookson, Clive; Kuchler, Hannah; Jack, Andrew (2020, April 22).
+Quest for accurate antibody tests in fight against Covid-19 [#News #Opinion, Financial Times, Paywall].
+  * Retrieved from ft.com/content/a93e6b28-3778-4089-8d80-4e6775996aea
+  > KEY QUOTE: Scientists assess the accuracy of diagnostic tests in two ways.
+One is “specificity”, only recognising real cases and avoiding false positives.
+The other is “sensitivity”, identifying all real cases and avoiding false negatives.
+The Oxford evaluation shows that commercial point-of-care tests do very well on specificity, picking up samples only from people who were really infected with Sars-CoV-2.
+Their weakness is sensitivity, failing to detect antibodies in about one-third of people who actually had them.
+“This means if your test is positive, you can be confident that you have been infected and have antibodies,” explained Eleanor Riley, professor of immunology and infectious diseases at the University of Edinburgh.
+“But if your test is negative, you can’t rule out that you might have been infected.”

 **The rush to develop antibody tests means more risk in terms of accuracy:**

 * Terhune, Chad; Martell, Allison; Steenhuysen, Julie (2020, March 25).
 U.S. companies, labs rush to produce blood test for coronavirus immunity [#News #Opinion, Reuters].